All Episodes

 This is not new.

-I've been telling people for years that in effect, and I know it's not technically correct, but that death panels already exist because we have government bureaucrats somewhere sitting in an office who are making health care decisions and life and death decisions for people, and they don't know anything about what's going on.
+I've been telling people for years that in effect, I know it's not technically correct, but that death panels already exist because we have government bureaucrats somewhere sitting in an office who are making health care decisions and life and death decisions for people, and they don't know anything about what's going on.

-Well, what's really do you think it's possible?
+Well, what's really, do you think it's possible?

-I got 45 seconds.
+45 seconds.

-That Social Security called her up to get her to take the supplemental benefits precisely to disqualify her from uh Medicaid payment for her organ transplant.
+Is it possible this woman was genuinely tricked that Social Security called her up to get her to take the supplemental benefits precisely to disqualify her from Medicaid payment for her organ transplant?

-I I I can't say that for a certainty because I wasn't there, but let me tell you, I've seen nefarious activities happen all the time in which workers don't tell people about if you do this, it will impact this.
+I can't say that for a certainty because I wasn't there, but let me tell you, I've seen nefarious activities happen all the time in which workers don't tell people about if you do this, it will impact this.

 We see that all the time.

-Well, we see it with IRAs, we see it with pension plans, we see it with with with homes, we see it with all kinds of stuff where people are given incorrect or very misleading information.
+We see it with all kinds of stuff where people are given incorrect or very misleading information.

 Bob, thanks very much.